Successive Cancellation Ordered Search Decoding of Modified $\boldsymbol{G}_N$-Coset Codes: Abstract

 \section{Abstract}

-A tree search algorithm called successive cancellation ordered search (SCOS) is proposed for $\G_N$-coset codes that implements maximum-likelihood (ML) decoding by using an adaptive search schedule.
-The average complexity is close to that of successive cancellation (SC) decoding for practical frame error rates (FERs) when applied to polar and Reed-Muller (RM) codes with block lengths up to 128.
-By modifying the algorithm to limit the worst-case complexity, one obtains near-ML performance for longer RM codes and their subcodes.
-Unlike other bit-flip decoders, no outer code is needed to terminate decoding so SCOS also applies to modified $\G_N$-coset codes with dynamic frozen bits.
-SCOS decoding is further extended by forcing it to look for candidates satisfying a threshold, thereby outperforming basic SCOS decoding under complexity constraints.
-Simulations with a (128,64) polarization-adjusted convolutional code show gains in overall and undetected FER as compared to polar codes concatenated with an outer cyclic redundancy check code under SC list decoding at high signal-to-noise ratio over binary-input additive white Gaussian noise channels.
+A tree search algorithm called successive cancellation ordered search (SCOS) is proposed for $\G_N$-coset codes that implements maximum-likelihood (ML) decoding with adaptive complexity for transmission over binary-input AWGN channels.
+Unlike bit-flip decoders, no outer code is needed to terminate decoding; therefore, SCOS also applies to $\G_N$-coset codes modified with dynamic frozen bits.
+The average complexity is close to that of successive cancellation (SC) decoding at practical frame error rates (FERs) for codes with wide ranges of rate and lengths up to $512$ bits, which perform within $0.25$ dB or less from the random coding union bound and outperform Reed--Muller codes under ML decoding by up to $0.5$ dB.
+Simulations illustrate simultaneous gains for SCOS over SC-Fano, SC stack (SCS) and SC list (SCL) decoding in FER and the average complexity at various SNR regimes.
+SCOS is further extended by forcing it to look for candidates satisfying a threshold, thereby outperforming basic SCOS under complexity constraints.
+The modified SCOS enables strong error-detection capability without the need for an outer code.
+In particular, the $(128, 64)$ polarization-adjusted convolutional code under modified SCOS provides gains in overall and undetected FER compared to CRC-aided polar codes under SCL/dynamic SC flip decoding at high SNR.